 TIP: Make sure to apply the lids of the Castin’ Craft Opaque Pigments right after you use them.
 I can’t tell you how many times I have contaminated my colors by putting on the wrong lids!

-Step 10: If you don’t have your gloves on, now is the time to put them back on and let’s colorize the Crystal Clay!
-Flatten the large blueberry size ball of Crystal Clay, creating a nice small patty.
-Follow the color formula from the colorized Crystal Clay sampler (or use your own!).
-Add the right amount of toothpick sizes of colorant to the Crystal Clay.
+Step 10: If you don’t have your gloves on, now is the time to put them back on and let’s colorize the Epoxy Clay!
+Flatten the large blueberry size ball of Epoxy Clay, creating a nice small patty.
+Follow the color formula from the colorized Epoxy Clay sampler (or use your own!).
+Add the right amount of toothpick sizes of colorant to the Epoxy Clay.
 I like to place the Castin’ Craft Opaque Pigments onto the flat surface of my large blueberry sized ball with the intention of trying to keep more of the opaque pigments in the clay and less on my gloves when it comes time to mix it!
 Once the pigments are applied, fold the clay around the pigments like you are folding up a burrito or a crepe (is it lunchtime yet?).

 Step 11: Blend the clay and opaque pigments fully until blended.
 If you want to create a darker color, add more of the blue and black.
-If you want to create a lighter color, you can add white or more of the non-colorized mixed White Crystal Clay.
+If you want to create a lighter color, you can add white or more of the non-colorized mixed White Epoxy Clay.

 Step 12: To be able to reuse your gloves, wipe them down fully with a wet-wipe before removing.
 To remove the gloves from your hands, pull at the fingertips and then pull the full glove off.
 This will prevent it from turning inside out and potentially getting some of the opaque pigment on the inside of the gloves and on your hands.
 The colors are potent and stain very easily.